bihealth/NeatMS/docs/first-steps/data-format.md

 > *When using your own code to reconstruct the dataframe, make sure to respect the correct order of the samples by matching the correct sample id to the correct sample name*

-### Feature table export from XCMS (aligned peaks)
+### Feature table export from XCMS (aligned peaks with gapfilling)

-Here we can use the same code as above to get the peak specific information, but we will add the alignment (and grouping) information to the dataframe.
-This obviously assumes that you have aligned your peaks across samples and/or grouped peaks within samples.
+Here we can use the same code as above to get the peak specific information, but we will add the alignment, grouping information and peaks recovered through the gap filling step to the dataframe.
+This obviously assumes that you have aligned your peaks across samples and grouped peaks within samples, and then run the gap filling step to recover missing peaks.

 ```
 # The first part of the code is the same as for unaligned peaks, you can jump to the feature information addition